Setono/BotDetectionBundle/README.md

 [![Mutation testing][ico-infection]][link-infection]

 Detect if the user agent is a bot and act upon it.
-Under the hood this bundle uses the [matomo-org/device-detector](https://github.com/matomo-org/device-detector), but instead of just using that library this library has a very small subset of user agents that it checks first (i.e. major search engine).
+Under the hood this bundle uses the [matomo-org/device-detector](https://github.com/matomo-org/device-detector), but instead of just using that library this library has a very small subset of user agents that it checks first (i.e. major search engines).
 This makes it much faster in detecting those very common bots and hence speeds up your request cycle.

 ## Installation